einUserr/unity_test/README.md

 16. now if the sword collides with the enemy, it checks if the collision object has a "HealthScript" component and then we call the takedamage function.
 I did this because of two reasons: 1) thats a good way to filter the collision object to a destroyable object with health 2) we would get an error, if we call a function from an object, that doesnt even have a HealthScript component.

 ## Source Code
 You can find all the scripts in the folder called "src".
+Some scripts are not visible here, because i once had to reset my computer and i forget to create a backup.
+I had a fix for a problem i had for a long period of time and it's very sad that the solution now got deleted, but if i find the time, i will go back to implement more features and make the combat even better.

 ## Videos
 https://github.com/einUserr/unity_test/assets/125313673/d1e48634-4816-49d9-83d4-5776a6f5aded